-Death toll rises to 80 in Maui wildfires as survivors begin returning to communities in ruins
+The death toll rises to 80 in Maui wildfires as survivors begin returning to communities in ruins

 Curran had seen horrendous wildfires growing up in California, but “I’ve never seen one eat an entire town in four hours.”

 Kelleher reported from Honolulu.
-Associated Press writers Rebecca Boone in Boise, Idaho; Andrew Selsky in Bend, Oregon; Bobby Caina Calvan and Beatrice Dupuy in New York; Chris Megerian in Salt Lake City; Audrey McAvoy in Wailuku, Hawaii; Adam Beam in Sacramento, California; and Seth Borenstein in Washington contributed.
+Associated Press writers Rebecca Boone in Boise, Idaho; Andrew Selsky in Bend, Oregon; Bobby Caina Calvan and Beatrice Dupuy in New York; Chris Megerian in Salt Lake City; Audrey McAvoy in Wailuku, Hawaii; Adam Beam in Sacramento, California; Seth Borenstein in Washington; and Brittany Peterson in Denver contributed.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.